sajalgoyal113/sajalgoyal113.github.io/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Sajal Goyal'
-subtitle: "'Go as far as you can see; when you get there, you’ll be able to see farther' ~*Thomas Carlyle*"
+subtitle: '"*Go as far as you can see; when you get there, you’ll be able to see farther*"    ~Thomas Carlyle'
 buttonText: 'Get In Touch'
 ---